OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/cloud_view.rst

 Create VM
 --------------------------------------------------------------------------------

-In this scenario the cloud administrator must prepare a set of templates and images and make them available to the cloud users.
-These Templates must be ready to be instantiated, i.e. they define all the mandatory attributes.
-Before using them, users can optionally customize the VM capacity, resize disks, add new network interfaces and provide values required by the template.
-Read :ref:`Adding Content to Your Cloud <add_content>` for more information.
+In this scenario the cloud administrator must prepare a set of Templates and Images to make them available to the cloud users.
+These resources must be **ready** to be used.

+E.g. when template attributes are defined as mandatory, users can optionally **customize the VM capacity**, **resize disks**, **add new Network Interfaces** and **provide values required by the template**.
+Read tips on how to :ref:`prepare VM Templates for End-Users <vm_templates_endusers>`.

 |cloud_create_vm|